KatherineMichel/digital-commonplace/python-and-javascript-learning-resources.md

 * [Mahesh Venkitachalam: Python Playground](https://nostarch.com/pythonplayground)

 <!--
+https://twitter.com/markus_berndt/status/1274451872183615489 | Markus Berndt on Twitter: "Was hoping for a sunny weekend at the beach.
+Instead it turned into a rainy, nerdy one with @nostarch https://t.co/Ca2nlS3fgR" / Twitter

 https://ehmatthes.github.io/pcc_2e/cheat_sheets/cheat_sheets/ | Cheat Sheets - Python Crash Course, 2nd Edition
-https://github.com/ehmatthes/pcc_2e | ehmatthes/pcc_2e: Online resources for Python Crash Course (Second Edition), from No Starch Press https://ehmatthes.github.io/pcc/cheatsheets/README.html | Python Crash Course by ehmatthes
+https://github.com/ehmatthes/pcc_2e | ehmatthes/pcc_2e: Online resources for Python Crash Course (Second Edition), from No Starch Press https://ehmatthes.github.io/pcc/cheatsheets/README.html | Python Crash Course by ehmatthes https://ehmatthes.github.io/pcc_2e/setup_instructions/setup_instructions/ | Setup Instructions - Python Crash Course, 2nd Edition

 https://twitter.com/ehmatthes/status/1177266375686901761 | Eric Matthes on Twitter: "If you missed it yesterday, all of the cheat sheets for the first half of Python Crash Course have been updated.
 You can find them here: https://t.co/n60JHaqIpc I'll get the project-related sheets posted shortly." / Twitter

 Python Crash Course
 https://twitter.com/ehmatthes/status/1113109071320637441 | Eric Matthes on Twitter: "Thanks for the review, Mike.
 I think these cards will find their niche, and be quite useful to people who are looking to get a firm grasp on the fundamentals of Python, and programming in general.… https://t.co/hukp532FG0"

+Automate the Boring Stuff
+https://automatetheboringstuff.com/2e/appendixb/ | Automate the Boring Stuff with Python

 https://github.com/asweigart/automateboringstuff1stedition
 https://automatetheboringstuff.com/chapter8/ | Automate the Boring Stuff with Python